soniajoseph/soniajoseph/_posts/20-05-30-emergence.md

 classes: wide
 ---

+## Welcome to Emergence

-This is documentation for Emergence, a library of Hopfield networks.
+This is a research library to study the emergent properties of undirected neural networks, including Hopfield networks and Boltzmann machines.

 **Access the library [here](https://github.com/soniajoseph/Emergence)**

 **To read more about Hopfield networks, see the primer I wrote [here](https://soniajoseph.github.io/computational%20neuroscience/neural-dynamics-primer/).**

----

-# Welcome to Emergence #

-This is a research library to study the emergent properties of undirected neural networks, including Hopfield networks and Boltzmann machines.

 ## Setup